natdosan/natdosan.github.io/llm-reasoners.md

 ### BrowserGym

-is a web-based environment designed to evaluate web agents, functioning similarly to OpenAI Gym but for browser interactions.
+[BrowserGym](https://github.com/ServiceNow/BrowserGym) is a web-based environment designed to evaluate web agents, functioning similarly to OpenAI Gym but for browser interactions.
 It processes actions as JavaScript code executed via Playwright, though to simplify the action space, predefined functions (e.g., click, fill, go back) are used to mimic human-like interactions with a keyboard and mouse.
 Observations returned after each action include the page’s HTML, accessibility tree (AXTree), and a screenshot.
 However, due to the excessive noise in raw HTML, only the AXTree is passed into the LLM context.
 Screenshots are also augmented with a Set of Marks (SoM)  to improve grounding for LLMs.

 ### OSWorld

-is a desktop environment for evaluating agents on operating system benchmarks such as Chrome, VSCode, Gimp, etc. To complete a task, a web agent must take multiple sequential actions.
+[OSWorld](https://os-world.github.io/) is a desktop environment for evaluating agents on operating system benchmark tasks such as Chrome, VSCode, Gimp, etc. To complete a task, a web agent must take multiple sequential actions.
 Errors in later steps can make a task irrecoverable without backtracking.
 Two primary approaches to search are considered: implicit search, where the agent itself attempts to recover from mistakes, and explicit search, where a structured algorithm like Monte Carlo Tree Search (MCTS) assists in decision-making.

 ### Implicit Search: